dmaes/puppet-etcd/README.md

 # ETCD puppet module

 This puppet module manages [etcd](https://etcd.io).
-It uses package-based install method.
+It currently uses the operating system's package manager to install the required software.
+Repo management is not supported.

 ## Usage